Slamy/CDi_MiSTer/README.md

     * Glitches of audio and video during the "disco/club" section
 * Investigate mysterious non loading behavior
 * Investigate input responsiveness (skipped events?)
-* Investigate graphical glitch on the left edge in "Alice in Wonderland" and "Laser Lords"
 * Investigate screeching sound effect in the menu of "Golf Tips"
 * Fix hang on audio track stop or change in media player
 * Investigate "Gray border glitch" at the top of "Myst" gameplay (seems to be only one plane)